trustpoliticsfear/trustpoliticsfear.github.io/Events.md

 published: true
 sortorder: 20
 description: >
-    By Dr Randa Abdel-Fattah
-    Prompted by interviews for high school and university students on the subject of politics and activism in today's social and political environment, I organised a panel discussion at Macquarie University on 3 April 2019.
+    Panels, Symposiums and Other Events

 ---

+## Panel at Macquarie University 3 April 2019: 'Can the Subaltern Speak?'
+Navigating anti-racism, academia and advocacy as a person of colour today

 Prompted by interviews for high school and university students on the subject of politics and activism in today's social and political environment, I organised a panel discussion at Macquarie University on 3 April 2019.

-The event was chaired by Dr Alana Lentin and supported by the Australian Critical Race and Whiteness Studies Association (ACRWSA).
+The event was chaired by Dr Alana Lentin, President of the Australian Critical Race and Whiteness Studies Association (ACRWSA).

 A recording of the event is available here:  [https://echo360.org.au/media/7b61a4c4-f056-4518-a313-6fc66af0755b/public](https://echo360.org.au/media/7b61a4c4-f056-4518-a313-6fc66af0755b/public)